 The main objective of this study is to determine the impact of the COVID-19 outbreak on the tourism and hospitality industry of Bangladesh and India.
 Particularly, the research focuses on Bangladesh and India and determines the challenges they faced in tourism and hospitality sector.
 Moreover, this study also indicated the strategies to overcome those challenges in the short- and long-term while minimizing the global economic shocks due to the pandemic.
 Besides, the present study also concentrates of the impact of COVID-19 on the other main sub-services supporting tourism and hospitality sector like hotels, air travel, transport, and people related to this particular industry.
 So it is important for a country to protect people and maintain a healthy tourism industry.
 The governments should make strategies to protect the employees and staffs in the tourism and hospitality industry.
-Moreover, governments g) Conceptual Framework grants.
+Moreover, governments should offer financial relief with low-interest loans or grants.

 Very little research has been conducted to explore the impact of COVID-19 on the global as well as for the Asian tourism and hospitality industry.
-So the main contribution of this study to the existing literature is h) Limitations of the Study

-COVID-19 pandemic and the tourism and hospitality sector of the Bangladesh and India which is the least discussed area in literature due to the less availability of data.
+So the main contribution of this study to the existing literature is g) Conceptual Framework adding new and most significant relationships with the COVID-19 pandemic and the tourism and hospitality sector of the Bangladesh and India which is the least discussed area in literature due to the less availability of data.